stormid/components/packages/boilerplate/README.md

 ```

 ## API
-Boilerplate.init returns an array of instances.
+boilerplate() returns an array of instances.
 Each instance exposes the interface
 ```
 {
-    node, DOMNode augmented by init
+    node, DOMNode augmented by initialisation
     click, trigger the handleClick method
 }
 ```